-Eligible providers shall receive reimbursement from SC First Steps 4K for service to students whose documented family incomes qualify them for either the free- and reduced-price lunch program (185% of federal poverty, see Appendix H) or are Medicaid, SNAP, or TANF eligible, or are experiencing homelessness, transiency, or are in foster care.
+Approved First Steps 4K providers shall receive reimbursement from First Steps 4K for service to students whose documented family incomes qualify them for either the free- and reduced-price lunch program (185% of federal poverty, see Appendix H) or are Medicaid, SNAP, or TANF eligible, or are experiencing homelessness, transiency, or are in foster care.
 An income eligibility statement or verification of Medicaid eligibility (for all Medicaid participants) shall be retained in the file of each student.
-Proof of income-eligibility must be on file before the child begins attending the 4K program (e.g. acceptable forms of verification include, pay stubs, tax returns and/or documentation of eligibility for SNAP, TANF and SSI).
-Providers may continue to enroll - and charge tuition for - students whose family incomes exceed this eligibility threshold, provided that total class size does not exceed 20 students and the instructional program offered all children meets the requirements outlined herein.
+Proof of income-eligibility must be on file before the child begins attending the First Steps 4K program (e.g. acceptable forms of verification include, pay stubs, tax returns and/or documentation of eligibility for SNAP, TANF and SSI).
+First Steps 4K providers may continue to enroll - and charge tuition for - students whose family incomes exceed this eligibility threshold, provided that total class size does not exceed 20 students and the instructional program offered to all children meets the requirements outlined herein.
 State funding will ONLY be provided for approved, income-eligible students.